 Tipping Taxis

 Tipping the taxi driver is not normal in Costa Rica for locals.
-Yeison has never tipped taxis because they unfortunately have a pretty bad reputation.
+Yeison has never tipped taxis and they unfortunately have a pretty bad reputation so service is not usually good from taxis.
 But again, you can if you want to.
 If you do – tip in CRC.
+Also, make sure you pay taxi drivers in local currency only (small bills are the best).

 Tipping Etiquette in Costa Rica for Hotel Maids